 - UC Davis: A Quick Reference Guide for Fall 2017

 - UC Representative Advising Appointments - The Transfer Center offers regular campus representative visits from UC Davis and UC Berkeley, as well as bi-annual visits from UC Santa Cruz, UC Los Angeles and UC Santa Barbara.
 Representatives offer one-on-one advising to students.

 - UC Transfer Website - Direct link to the UC Admissions page.
 Provides valuable information and resources to UC transfer students.

-- UC TAG application - Beginning in the Fall 2015 (for Fall 2016 TAG applications), students complete the TAG application via the UC Transfer Admissions Planner (UC TAP).
+- UC TAG application - Beginning in the Fall 2016 semester (for Fall 2017 TAG applicants), students will complete the TAG application via the UC Transfer Admissions Planner (UC TAP).

 - UC TAG Matrix - The UC TAG Matrix provides a summary of the eligibility criteria and campus-specific notes for each TAG campus.